cjunhyuk/Apple-Google-Sentiment-Analysis/README.md

 <br>

 For the preprocessing step of this dataset, we cleaned up the dataset and changed the original columns from `emotion_in_tweet_is_directed_at` and `	is_there_an_emotion_directed_at_a_brand_or_product` to `product` and `emotion`, respectively.
-We converted the products and binend them into two categories (Apple and Google) to make the data easier to work with.We also converted the sentiment values to numeric values and binned them where: `Positive emotion: 0`, `Negative emotion: 1`, `No emotion toward brand or product: 2`, and `I can't tell: 3` to make it easier to interpret the results of our model.
-After this initial cleanup, we tokenized our data, made all the text lowercase, and removed any special characters and numerics.
+We converted the products and binned them into two categories (Apple and Google) to make the data easier to work with.
+We also converted the sentiment values to numeric values and binned them where: `Positive emotion: 0`, `Negative emotion: 1`, `No emotion toward brand or product: 2`, and `I can't tell: 3` to make it easier to interpret the results of our model.
+After this initial cleanup, we tokenized our data, made all the text lowercase, and removed any special and numerics characters.
 Once this preprocessing and cleaning was conducted we were able to run some machine learning models on our cleaned data.

 ---
 # 5. Modeling